tlienart/Xranklin.jl/docs/syntax/vars+funs.md

 ### E-strings

+E-strings allow you to run simple Julia code to define the parameters of a `{{...}}` block.
-E-strings are a trick that can be used in two useful ways:
+This can be useful to

 1. insert some value derived from some page variables easily,
 1. have a conditional or a loop environment depend on a derivative of some page variables.